 - Purchase the complete Expat Arrivals Angola Guide (PDF)

-Nearly three decades of civil war has left much of the country's population living below the poverty line, and despite a booming national economy and government efforts to develop post-conflict Angola, the picture remains bleak for many Angolans.
+Nearly three decades of civil war has left much of the country's population living below the poverty line, and despite an expanding national economy and government efforts to develop post-conflict Angola, the picture remains bleak for many Angolans.

 With one of the most economically unequal societies in the world, many new arrivals will find that the contrast between the 'haves' and 'have-nots' is one of the biggest causes of culture shock in Angola.